Announced on May 14, 2018

 Dr. McGaha’s team also found that AhR activity can affect disease severity in an experimental model of lupus: disease symptoms worsen when AhR is inhibited, whereas disease symptoms improve when AhR is activated.

 Dr. McGaha comments, “the results of our study suggest that AhR activity is a key mechanism that prevents the immune system from attacking normal tissues.
-We believe that this new knowledge could be exploited to not only develop new more effective treatments for lupus, but also to make the immune system better at destroying cells that have become cancerous.”
+We believe that this new knowledge could be exploited to develop new more effective treatments for lupus and to make the immune system better at destroying cells that have become cancerous.”

 This work was supported by the National Institutes of Health, the Canada First Research Excellence Fund, the Swedish Medical Research Council, the Karolinska Institute (Sweden), the Canada Foundation for Innovation and The Princess Margaret Cancer Foundation.
 D De Carvalho holds a Tier 2 Canada Research Chair in Cancer Epigenetics and Epigenetic Therapy.